Akomand/AEOP_Research_2021/Week3/README.md

 # Week 3 Materials
 ## Reading Research and Writing in Latex
 ### MONDAY
 We will explore what research in machine learning looks like, how to read research papers, and read some Question Answering papers using the strategies we learn.
+We will also go over common evaluation metrics that show up when we are evaluating our models in NLP.

+Evaluation Metrics in NLP
+- Accuracy
+- Precision
+- Recall
+- F1 Score
+- Area Under the Curve (AUC)
+- Mean Reciprocal Rank (MRR)
+- Mean Average Precision (MAP)
+- Root Mean Squared Error (RMSE)
+- Bilingual Evaluation Understudy (BLEU)
+- Metric for Evaluation of Translation with Explicit Ordering (METEOR)
+- Recall-Oriented Understudy for Gisting Evaluation (ROUGE)

+"The Most Common Evaluation Metrics in NLP" [[Article](https://towardsdatascience.com/the-most-common-evaluation-metrics-in-nlp-ced6a763ac8b)]

 Reading Research
 1. Read Abstract (Highlight important words/concepts)